-· Disruption to the distribution of examination papers to the centre in advance of examinations liaise with awarding bodies regarding the provision of electronic access to examination papers via a secure external network and will ensure when copies are received/made these are stored under secure conditions
+• Disruption to the distribution of examination papers to the centre in advance of examinations

-- · follow guidance provided by the awarding body on the conduct of examinations in such circumstances - understand that as a last resort, and in close collaboration with centres and regulators, awarding organisations will consider scheduling of the examination on an alternative date - · communicate with candidates (and where appropriate, parents/carers) any changes to the exam or assessment timetable or to the venue

-No other actions identifed.

-13. Disruption to transporting completed examination scripts

-• Delay in normal collection arrangements for completed examination scripts/assessment evidence
+Other criteria.
+No other criteria identified.
+Centre actions to mitigate the impact of the disruption listed above The centre will: • liaise with awarding bodies regarding the provision of electronic access to examination papers via a secure external network and will ensure when copies are received/made these are stored under secure conditions follow guidance provided by the awarding body on the conduct of examinations in such circumstances understand that as a last resort, and in close collaboration with centres and regulators, awarding organisations will consider scheduling of the examination on an alternative date • communicate with candidates (and where appropriate, parents/carers) any changes to the exam or assessment timetable or to the venue Other centre actions: No other actions identifed.
+13. Disruption to transporting completed examination scripts Criteria for implementation of the plan Delay in normal collection arrangements for completed examination scripts/assessment evidence Other criteria: No other criteria identified.
+Centre actions to mitigate the impact of the disruption listed above

-- where examinations are part of the national 'yellow label' service or where awarding bodies arrange collections, contact the relevant awarding bodies for advice and instructions and will not make its own arrangements for transportation unless told to do so by the awarding body - for any examinations where the centre makes its own collection arrangements, investigate alternative options that comply with the requirements detailed in the JCQ publication 'Instructions for Conducting Examinations' - · ensure the secure storage of completed examination scripts until collection
+- where examinations are part of the national 'yellow label' service or where awarding bodies arrange collections, contact the relevant awarding bodies for advice and instructions and will not make its own arrangements for transportation unless told to do so by the awarding body - for any examinations where the centre makes its own collection arrangements, investigate alternative options that comply with the requirements detailed in the JCQ publication 'Instructions for Conducting Examinations' - ensure the secure storage of completed examination scripts until collection liaise with the awarding body to determine if candidate marks for affected assessments may be able to be generated based on other appropriate evidence of candidate achievement as defined by the awarding body where marks cannot be generated by awarding body, inform candidates they may need to retake the affected assessment in a subsequent assessment series